elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

     "politics",
     "opinion",
 ]
+hidden: true
 ---

 Buying houses (living spaces) for the purpose of financial gain is unethical, _at least when there is a housing shortage_, like in Ontario.
 In order to answer why is it unethical I'll lay out some steps.

 Unethical behavior is behaviour that is a deviation away from morally correct action and towards morally incorrect action.
 What has morality got to do with buying or owning investment properties during a housing shortage?

 Housing exists to house people.
 People need shelter to live, breathe, and rest.
 It is a human principle to have full rights (ownership) of a space or to be compensated in lieu of such space.
-If this concept isn't accepted, then I don't know what to say except that it is victim blaming **all** homelessness.
+If this concept isn't accepted, then I don't know what to say except that it is victim blaming **all** homeless people.

+I will improve the reasoning behind this fundamental concept in the future.

 ## Morality of Market Rent Price